What To Know About Taking Your Dog Backpacking

-A few of the first things to think about have to do with simple responsible dog-ownership.
+A few of the first things to think about have to do simply with responsible dog-ownership.
 These are things you have probably already done, but if you have not, then you really should:

 - Spaying and/or neutering – reduces the urge to roam

 - Microchipping – makes reuniting you and your dog faster, easier and simply possible should you become separated

 - Basic training – good recall in a dog can save you trouble and heartache when you’re out in the wild where you may need to have verbal control over your dog

 - Vaccinations – are they up-to-date?
 If you’re not sure, call your vet and check.
 Vaccinations help keep your dog safe

 - Physical shape – is your dog in a good physical condition for several days of long or strenuous hiking?